aceveggie/LogisticRegression/README.md

 Logistic Regression in python.

-This program doesn't currently work for binary classification problems.
-I'll fix this soon.
+This program has been updated to work for both Multi-Class classification and 2 class classification tasks